catalyst/developing-with-cwp/slides/docs/06_IntroToCMSFields.md

 ### Make a getter method
 * Inside our special content area, we want to display the current date and time at the bottom of the section
 * This is not database content - it's some other arbitrary data that we can query from any source and display the result
-* We can do this by defining a _getter method_, which can be summoned from the HomePage template and and class that descends from it:
+* We can do this by defining a _getter method_, which can be summoned from the HomePage template and class that descends from it:

 ### Make a getter method